 While providers use the funds in bank accounts to lend to others in the form of loans and overdrafts, gaining interest (and therefore money) in return, if a good rate of interest is offered on the account, they naturally make less money from it.
-That’s why these accounts tend to come with fees and/or high charges, such as for (unarranged) overdrafts or bounced cheques.
+That’s why these accounts tend to come with fees and/or high charges, such as for overdrafts or refused payments.

 They also take a cut of each debit card payment made (called the interchange fee) and make money from fees and charges for things like overdrafts, refusing a payment due to a lack of funds in the account or using a debit card abroad, where they may charge a fee and make a profit on any currency exchange rate they offer.